andreasmhallberg/readingnotes/Ryding, 2005. A Reference Grammar of Modern Standard Arabic.md

 # Ryding, Karin C. 2005.
 A Reference Grammar of Modern Standard Arabic.
 Cambridge, UK; New York: Cambridge University Press.

+- Aim: xviii

+> [This gramamr] centers on the essential of modern written Arabic likely to be encountered in contemporary Arabic expisitory prose.

 ## Case

 - Arabic as normally inflected for case: 54